Maria-Basia/Maria-Basia/README.md

 #### A little bit about me...

 I am a Junior Software Engineer, seamlessly blending technical skills with UX expertise gained from an 8-year career in UX Research and Accessibility.
-Recently graduating from Makers Software Bootcamp, I honed skills including Python, JavaScript, Swift, CSS, HTML, MERN stack, and PostgreSQL while collaborating with diverse teams to deliver full-stack projects.
+Recently graduating from Makers Software Bootcamp, I honed a range of tech skills including Python, JavaScript, Swift, CSS, HTML, MERN stack, and PostgreSQL while collaborating with diverse teams to deliver full-stack projects.

 I bring a wealth of soft skills, including exceptional communication, problem-solving, strategic thinking, and collaboration abilities, enabling me to drive user-centred solutions and enhance team collaboration.
 With a solid understanding of the product lifecycle, a strong customer-centric approach, and a strong sense of empathy, I am empowered to bridge the gap between user needs and technical implementation, driving innovation.